rockmusicmaker/simple-login/README.md

 This application is built with the following:

 ## Pages
-The pages serve as the top layer controller as the render visual components, manage state, and leverage hooks
+The pages serve as the top layer controller as they render visual components, manage state, and leverage hooks

 ### Login
 The landing page for the application is `Login`.
 This page collets user's sign-in information and routes them to the home page if they are authenticated or directs user's to register an account.